IBM/integrity-enforcer/docs/ACM/README_SETUP_KEY_RING_ACM_ENV.md

 ### Deploy verification key to hub cluster so that it can probagate to managed cluster
 First connect to a ACM hub cluster and execute the following commands to setup keys on managed clusters connectted to the hub cluster.

-Usage: ocm-verification-key-setup.sh <NAMESPACE> <PUBRING-KEY-NAME> <PUBRING-KEY-VALUE> <PLACEMENT-RULE-KEY-VALUE-PAIR> <DELETE-FLAG>
+Usage: acm-verification-key-setup.sh <NAMESPACE> <PUBRING-KEY-NAME> <PUBRING-KEY-VALUE> <PLACEMENT-RULE-KEY-VALUE-PAIR> <DELETE-FLAG>
        - <NAMESPACE>:  The namespace in the hub cluster and managed cluster where the verification key would be created
-       - <PUBRING-KEY-NAME>:  The name of the verification key, which should be same as the key setup used for deploying Integrity Verifiier. see [Doc](README_QUICK.md).
+       - <PUBRING-KEY-NAME>:  The name of the verification key, which should be same as the key setup used for deploying Integrity Verifiier. see [Doc](../README_QUICK.md).
        - <PUBRING-KEY-VALUE>: The encoded value of the verifcaton key
        - <PLACEMENT-RULE-KEY-VALUE-PAIR>: To select the managed clusters in which verification key needs to be setup,  use placement rule flags.
        - <DELETE-FLAG>:  If the flag set to `false`,  key would be setup in hub and managed cluster.
 If the flag set to `true`, key would be deleted from hub and managed cluster.

 ```
-$ cd scripts
+$ cd scripts/ACM
-$ ./ocm-verification-key-setup.sh
+$ ./acm-verification-key-setup.sh
           integrity-verifier-operator-system  \
           keyring-secret  \
           $(cat /tmp/pubring.gpg | base64 -w 0) \
           environment:dev \
           false

 ```